dogacol/Lectures/README.md

-# Lectures
+# Ders İzlenceleri - Lectures

-You can find all the lectures notes and syllabi here.
+## Tüm ders notlarına ve izlencelere buradan ulaşabilirsiniz.

-Tüm ders notlarına ve izlencelere buradan ulaşabilirsiniz.
+## You can find all the lectures notes and syllabi here.